auino/500px-osx-background/README.md

  * Thanks to [theiwaz](https://github.com/theiwaz) for his suggestions on multi monitor support
  * Thanks to [miladkdz](https://github.com/miladkdz) for his suggestions on macOS Sierra support
+ * Thanks to [vitovalov](https://github.com/vitovalov) for his better implementation of the background change procedures

 ### Contacts ###